syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 * [Applying currency format to axis labels](https://www.syncfusion.com/kb/11519/how-to-apply-the-currency-format-to-the-axis-labels-sfcartesianchart).

-N> `chartData` in the above code snippets is a class type list and holds the data for binding to the chart series.
+>**NOTE**:`` in the above code snippets is a class type list and holds the data for binding to the chart series.
 Refer [Bind data source](https://help.syncfusion.com/flutter/cartesian-charts/getting-started#bind-data-source) topic for more details.